KBug/repository.tikipeter-1/README.md

-# Attention:
-I have some important code that I need to attend to.
-So far I have made about 4 updates in the last couple of days trying to get the addon to a place where everything is working so I can jump into the difficult code I need to sort out.
-Because there is Issue after Issue being opened, I'm closing the issues tab until I can get this code done.

-Issues will reopen after that.

 # Rules for Reporting Issues

 * **TMDbHelper** and/or library playback issues are *not supported*.
 Fen does not support TMDbHelper.
 If I wanted to write an addon to purely search and play back results whilst another addon is used for everything else, that's what I would have written.
 The full breaking of TMDbHelper accessing Fen scraping & playback is close.
 Don't push that by opening an Issue related to it.
 Use a Fen fork if you want to use TMDbHelper.